-Taking place from 11th-13th July, Peugeot put together a spectacular line-up for this year’s Goodwood Festival of Speed, including on-stand surfing, dynamic car displays featuring the Onyx concept car, and a virtual motorshow so car fans can show off their prized Peugeot to Goodwood’s 150,000 visitors.
+Taking place from 11th-13th July, Peugeot put together a spectacular line-up for this year’s Goodwood Festival of Speed, including on-stand surfing, dynamic car displays featuring the Onyx concept car, and a virtual motorshow where one lucky fan showed off their prized Peugeot to Goodwood’s 150,000 visitors.

-The 2013 Goodwood Festival of Speed represents the 20th anniversary of the event, and Peugeot, which sponsors the festival, is planning a host of world-firsts to celebrate.
+The 2013 Goodwood Festival of Speed was the 20th anniversary of the event, and Peugeot, which sponsors the festival, showcased a host of world-firsts to celebrate.

 For the first time ever, visitors to Goodwood were able to don a wetsuit and experience the thrills and spills of surfing, exclusively on the Peugeot stand.

 This lifelike surf experience included a wet suit and real water, and was available free for visitors to the Peugeot stand.

-Alongside the surf experience, festival visitors will get a world exclusive chance to see the incredible Peugeot Onyx Concept Car up close and in action – as it attempts the famous Goodwood Hill Climb six times over the course of the weekend.
+Alongside the surf experience, festival visitors got a world exclusive chance to see the incredible Peugeot Onyx Concept Car up close and in action – as it completed the famous Goodwood Hill Climb six times over the course of the weekend.

-In another world first, the RCZ R will be on show at Goodwood – a year before it goes into production in the UK.
+In another world first, the RCZ R was on show at Goodwood – a year before it goes into production in the UK.
 The RCZ R has been exhibited at motorshows in the past – but only as a concept.
 Peugeot has now announced the car will be produced for sale in the UK from 2014.
-Goodwood will get a first glimpse of this extraordinary sports model during the weekend.
+Goodwood visitors got the first glimpse of this extraordinary sports model during the weekend.

-In contrast to the petrol fumes, screeching brakes and roaring engines reverberating around the festival, Peugeot is also hosting its own virtual motorshow on its stand.
+In contrast to the petrol fumes, screeching brakes and roaring engines reverberating around the festival, Peugeot also hosted its own virtual motorshow on its stand.

 This annual festival brings together the very best in automotive design and technology – parading hi-tech Formula One cars alongside vintage vehicles, state of the art supercars alongside steam-powered engines.